-There is a choice of three Pitlochry distilleries to visit, all within 20 minute drive from each other.
+Looking for a Pitlochry distillery to visit, you have a choice of two within 20 minute drive from each other.
 Here we explain what each has to offer.

-Spoilt for choice of Pitlochry Whisky Tours.
-Each of the three Pitlochry distilleries offers a totally different insight in to whisky.
+We are spoilt for choice when it comes to Pitlochry Whisky Tours.
+Each of the Pitlochry distilleries offers a totally different insight in to whisky.

 A distillery at the forefront of blending – Dewars Aberfeldy Distillery was one of the original pioneering distilleries, tells the story of blended whiskies.
 You will also find Tommy Dewars office and the world’s earliest drinks motion picture promotion.
 This offers a fascinating insight in to whisky that other distilleries do not offer.

-3. The Pitlochry distillery, within Pitlochry itself.
+The Pitlochry distillery, within walking distance from the centre of Pitlochry itself.
 You could call this Pitlochry whisky in the true sense of the word, as it is made in the town of Pitlochry.
 Bells Blair Athol Distillery (opposite Pitlochry Petrol pump) is large commercial distillery.
 You will notice the distillery when you drive in to Pitlochry from the south.
 It has the world’s only TRUE Mash Tun Bar, which serves a large choice of whiskies and whisky cocktails.
 The distillery tour gives you an insight in to the story of a large commercial whisky operation.